juju/docs/src/en/caas.md

 Here we discuss how a building and working with a CAAS environment may differ from a standard Juju workflow.

-The only CAAS-specific Juju command is `add-k8s`, which acts as the `add-cloud` command for Kubernetes clouds/clusters.
+The only CAAS-specific Juju commands are `add-k8s` and `remove-k8s`.
 All other concepts and commands are applied in the traditional Juju manner.

-If the Kubernetes cluster is built with Juju itself (via a bundle) and `juju add-k8s` is run immediately afterwards, the contents of file `~/.kube/config` (if it exists) are used to add the cluster and the credentials to Juju, making commands `add-cloud` and `add-credential` unnecessary.
+If the Kubernetes cluster is built with Juju itself (via a bundle) and `juju add-k8s` is run immediately afterwards, the contents of file `~/.kube/config` (if it exists) are used to add the cluster and the credentials to Juju, making the usual combination of `add-cloud` and `add-credential` unnecessary.

 User credentials can still be added by way of the `add-credential` or `autoload-credentials` commands.
 Also, at any time, the k8s CLI can be used